openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 	* `verse`: treat "Jer 33-11" as "Jer 33:11" (end before start) and "Heb 13-15" as "Heb.13.15" (end range too high).
 	* `sequence`: treat them as sequences.

+#### Apocrypha
+* `ps151_strategy: "c"`
+	* `c`: treat references to Psalm 151 (if using the Apocrypha) as a chapter: "Psalm 151:1" -> "Ps.151.1"
+	* `b`: treat references to Psalm 151 (if using the Apocrypha) as a book: "Psalm 151:1" -> "Ps151.1.1".
+Be aware that for ranges starting or ending in Psalm 151, you'll get two OSISes, regardless of the `sequence_combination_strategy`: "Psalms 149-151" -> "Ps.149-Ps.150,Ps151.1".
+Setting this option to `b` is the only way to correctly parse OSISes that treat `Ps151` as a book.

 #### Versification
 * `versification_system: "default"`
 	* `default`: the default ESV-style versification.
 Also used in AMP and NASB.